vim/vim/src/po/README.txt

 WHEN THERE IS A MISTAKE

 If you find there is a mistake in one of the translations, please report this to the maintainer of the translation.
-His/her E-mail address is in the comments at the start of the file.
+His/her e-mail address is in the comments at the start of the file.
 You can also see this with the ":messages" command in Vim when the translation is being used.